HomelikeBrick42/BrickEngine-2.0/README.md

 # BrickEngine
-This is a Game Engine that has a Renderer and Entities
+This is a Game Engine that has:
+- A Renderer that supports:
+	- transparency
+	- Basic shadows
+- Entities

 # TODO:
 - Add Physics